CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 To do list:

-* Ideally the game should be launched with a copy of java 6 or 8, right now i think gradle itself has to be running on an appropriate jdk
 * Root out "Intermediary" names from the experience where appropriate.
 Forge 1.4 doesn't use intermediary names except as a remapping implementation detail; unmapped methods are `a` in the live game, not `func_12345`.
   * Haven't researched when intermediary names started being shipped in real mods though, so i can't delete them all
 * Write a jar remapper with a more basic "search and replace" name-finding algorithm for reobf, emulating what MCP's reobf script does (basically i want to make [this commit](https://github.com/unascribed/BuildCraft/commit/06dc8a89f4ea503eb7dc696395187344658cf9c1) not something you have to worry about)